LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Grid column drag-n-drop to reorder columns in grid view
+  * only allowed when "allowViewCustomization" is set to true
+  * prevent drop to left of selection checkbox column

 ### version 2.190.1
 *Released*: 29 June 2022